Myspace | Facebook | YouTube | Podcasts | iTunes | Amazon | Twitter | Mixi | Mail | Home

 (c) mr christopher February 3rd, 2002

 Story: Although originally demoed in Harajuku-Tokyo as an acoustic pop song (which sounded strangely like The Eagles "Peaceful Easy Feeling"), a freshly inspired arrangement emerged after Bradley mailed mrC a CD by the American funk/blues band "Two Ton Shoe".
 Duly inspired, mrC returned to the States to produce this final version with Tim and Brad at their combined funkiest.
 A rarely heard soulful side to mr christopher's voice is featured in the wild "guitar/vocal" solo.
-Sadly, technical problems with the recording required the song to be painstakingly pieced back together by a very nervous (but not-so "foolish") ProTools sound engineer.
+Sadly, technical problems with the recording required the song to be painstakingly pieced back

 Almost lost to posterity, here's "F@@Lish":